 I write this character sketch with some sadness because my sister has dementia.
 She is seventy-eight and still lives in her home in Tennessee with her husband, son, and grandson.
 She is used to being surrounded by boys, having adopted and raised five sons and one daughter.
 She loved doing laundry and folding clothes and that's a good thing.
 With six children in the house, it was a never-ending task.

 I was just four and Velma was seventeen when she got married on my fourth birthday.
 I eventually forgave her for this misstep, but who chooses to get married on her little sister's birthday?
-She and Thomas (Tom) Gordon McKee were married in the New Haven chapel in Tulsa.
+She and Tommy (Tom) Gordon McKee were married in the New Haven chapel in Tulsa.
 I believe it was the only Latter-day Saint building in the area at the time.
 When I married Lance twenty-three years later, we began attending church in Tulsa at this same chapel on New Haven.

 I have countless happy memories of time spent in Velma and Tom's home.
 Because we lived in McAlester and were part of the Tulsa Stake of our church, we traveled to Tulsa for quarterly Stake Conferences.
 Those trips always included a Saturday arrival and an overnight at Velma and Tom's house.